dataluscorp/browser/docs/writing-rust-code/update-policy.md

 ### Rationale

-We need to be fast and efficient across the whole system which includes the Rust, Servo, and Firefox development teams.
+We need to be fast and efficient across the whole system which includes the Rust, Servo, and Datalus development teams.
 We realise that the decisions we make have an impact downstream, and we want to minimise the negative aspects of that impact.
 However, we cannot do so at the expense of our own productivity.